gardener/gardener/docs/api-reference/security.md

 </em>
 </td>
 <td>
-<p>Status is bears the issued token with additional information back to the client.</p>
+<p>Status bears the issued token with additional information back to the client.</p>
 </td>
 </tr>
 </tbody>